 Family recipes for senior fun with grandchildren

 Cooking is a fun way to bond with grandchildren while passing on important life skills.
-These recipes are simple, creative, and tasty.
+These recipes are not only simple, creative, and tasty, but they’re easy recipes for seniors and families.

 Easy-Peasy Pizza Dough

-This family recipe is simple, with few ingredients and no rise time.
+With few ingredients and no rise time, this family recipe is simple.
 Encourage grandkids to roll the dough into silly shapes, make breadsticks that look like their initials, and enjoy playing — it’s great for little hands.
 You can be creative with toppings, too!

 1 (2 ¼ teaspoon) packet yeast